goabstract/Marketing-for-Engineers/README.md

 * [How to Win at Medium (advice on title, text formating & images)](https://blog.medium.com/how-to-win-at-medium-d662e11b0373), by Elizabeth Tobey
 * [35 Actionable Tips to Grow Your Medium Blog](https://medium.com/swlh/35-actionable-tips-to-grow-your-medium-blog-4e4017b89905)(timing, some promotional tips), by Ali Mese

-How to promote your great article:
+### :mega: Promotion of your content
+As you have already understood, you need to promote your content both for your own blog, Medium-like platforms or guest post at other blogs.
+Here some ideas how to promote your great articles:

 ## Influencer Marketing